sandervandevelde/iot-workshop/CommandsUwp.md

     }
     ```

-7. Press the `Logs` button to open the pane which shows some basic logging
+7. Press the `Logs` button at the bottom to open the pane which shows some basic logging

     ![alt tag](img/azure-function-app-eventhubtrigger-logs.png)